-“Outward Bound Costa Rica inspires and develops leadership, compassion, responsibility, respect for the environment and commitment to serve through adventure-based wilderness experiences led by a skilled, safety-conscious staff.”
+“Outward Bound Costa Rica inspires and develops leadership, compassion, responsibility, respect for the environment and commitment to serve through adventure-based outdoor experiences led by a skilled, safety-conscious staff.”

-In September 1991, fifty years after Hahn founded OB, a Coloradoan named Jim Rowe traveled to Costa Rica by land after working as an instructor for Colorado Outward Bound School (COBS).
-The first year in Costa Rica he focused on learning first-hand indigenous culture, rainforest ecology, and Costa Rican geography.
-He returned the second year with a single raft and some scuba diving equipment to begin an adventure activities company.
+In September 1991, fifty years after Hahn founded Outward Bound, James Bradley Rowe (Jim) traveled to Costa Rica by land after working as an instructor for Colorado Outward Bound School (COBS).
+During the first year in Costa Rica he focused on learning first-hand about the indigenous culture, rainforest ecology, and geography of Costa Rica.
+He returned the second year with a single raft and some scuba diving equipment to begin an outdoor adventure company.

 In 1994, Rowe applied for and received a provisional charter, which would become a permanent charter after three years dependent on the ability to adhere to Outward Bound International’s (OBI) policies and procedures.